Secure remote web server access (Node-RED)

 Secure remote access to edge devices

 Many IoT or Operational Technology (OT) industrial application scenarios demand remote access to SCADA systems or other type of web servers running on the edge devices.
 This can be a simple web server that is used to configure the unit or a more complex application like Node-RED that needs remote access to its web user interface.
 With qbee it is possible to remotely access edge device across firewalls and NATs.
-This example shows how to.
+This example gives some background information and then shows how to do it.

 The first thing to understand is how the application on the embedded IoT device is working:

 - If the application has a web server or some other means of providing information over a port this tutorial is the right one.
 The later is true for some SCADA systems that exchange information over a port and there is a desktop application to process and visualize this information on the user's local machine.